araujo88/wifi-jammer/README.md

 Continuously perform deauthentication attacks on all detectable stations.

 DISCLAIMER: I am not responsible for the misuse of this software for illicit purposes.
-Remember: with great powers comes great responsibility.
+Remember: with great power comes great responsibility.

 ## Pre-requisites